SDP-Group-1/fall_detection/README.md

  - [MobiAct](https://bmi.hmu.gr/the-mobifall-and-mobiact-datasets-2/) - this model uses the 2nd Release of MobiAct dataset
 ## Description
  - [feature_extraction]: Give set of features extracted from the MobiAct Dataset.
-     The current version takes 19 features into consideration:
+     The current version takes 19 features into consideration, the table below includes 12 features which are simple statistics on the raw sensor readings:
         <table>
    <tr>
       <td>Name</td>